Founded in 2018, PathKeeper is an Israeli-based startup company that has developed an innovative navigation system for orthopedic surgeries.

 Dan J. Gelvan, PhD

-The 'free-hand' technique is the most prevalent approach in spinal surgery and requires physicians to take CT and X-ray images throughout the procedure in order to accurately position the surgical screws.
-The main shortfall of this method is that it is highly dependent on the physician's skill, and screw placement errors can reach upwards of 30%.
-Surgical navigation systems have significantly improved placement accuracy and provide an accuracy level of 1.5-2 mm.
-However, the majority of the systems rely on CT and X-ray scans taken during the procedure, and since they are static, they cannot provide the highest level of accuracy.
-In both cases, the use of CT and X-ray scans creates ionizing radiation within the operating theater which poses a significant health hazard to both physicians and patients.
+The 'free-hand' technique is the most prevalent approach in spinal surgery and requires physicians to take X-ray images throughout the procedure in order to accurately position the surgical screws.
+The main shortfall of this method is that it is highly dependent on the physician's skill, and screw placement errors can occur 20% - 30% of the time.
+Surgical navigation systems have significantly improved placement accuracy and provide an accuracy on the millimeter level.
+However, the majority of the systems rely on static and momentary registration to CT and X-ray scans taken during the procedure, and since the surgery is dynamic in nature, they cannot provide the highest level of accuracy.
+CT and X-ray scans produce ionizing radiation within the operating theater which poses a significant health hazard to both the caregiving staff and patients.

-PathKeeper's has worked with world renowned orthopedic surgeons to develop a platform that overcomes these barriers.
+PathKeeper has worked with world renowned orthopedic surgeons to develop a platform that overcomes these barriers.
 Its proprietary navigation system is uniquely capable of providing sub-millimeter placement accuracy.
-The technology combines a 3D camera with state-of-the-art AI software and machine learning that continuously tracks the anatomy and provides real-time guidance.
-As opposed to all other navigation system, the anatomical map is continuously updated and the surgeon does not need to pause the procedure in order to update it.
+The technology combines a proprietary 3D camera with state-of-the-art software that continuously tracks the anatomy and provides real-time guidance.
+As opposed to other navigation systems, the anatomical map is continuously updated, and the surgeon does not need to pause the procedure in order to update it.

 A major differentiator of the PathKeeper platform is that it only uses a preoperative CT scan, creating a radiation-free operational environment.
-The platform also reduces surgery time with its quick and easy 30 second tool calibration and 30 second registration process.
-Importantly, the system has a very small form factor that makes it highly mobile and which enables it to be easily transferred between clinics or operating rooms.
-The product has also be deigned to be competitively priced, making it an attractive and affordable alternative for smaller hospitals and clinics.
+The platform also reduces surgery time with its quick and easy tool calibration and registration process.
+Importantly, the system has a very small form factor that makes it highly mobile, and which enables it to be easily transferred between clinics and operating rooms.
+The product has also been designed to be competitively priced, making it an attractive and affordable alternative for smaller hospitals and clinics.